alan-turing-institute/mental-health-model/README.md

 This research project is intended to:
 - Understand the antecedents of mental-welling, especially during the COVID-19 times
-- Create a UK synthetic population and use it to generate small area estimats of self-reported mental well-being
+- Create a UK synthetic population and use it to generate small area estimates of self-reported mental well-being
-- Produce a mental well-being dashboad that allows policy stakeholders to visualise and explore estimated mental health outcomes
+- Produce a mental well-being dashboard that allows policy stakeholders to visualise and explore estimated mental health outcomes

-Programming lanugage: R
+Programming language: R

 Example visualisations
 ![London GHQ](./images/London_GHQ1.png)